mikecann/mikecann.co.uk/public/posts/multi-line-flex-label-mxml/post.md

   - MXML
   - Spark
   - tip
-title: 'Multi-Line Flex Label [MXML]'
+title: "Multi-Line Flex Label [MXML]"
 ---

 Just stumbled across this one while writing some mxml for a personal project and thought I would share.